mertbag96/mertbag96/README.md

 <img align="right" src="https://media2.giphy.com/media/zhYSVCirREeIZtONCI/giphy.gif" width='150'/>

 >
->I'm a Full Stack Developer who aims to improve himself every day and keep up with the new technologies.
+>I'm a Full Stack Web Developer who aims to improve himself every day and keep up with the new technologies.
 I have been working in the industry for 2 years, and I'm passionate about building websites and finding creative web solutions.
 I also have experience in CRM & CMS projects.
 Besides programming, I enjoy listening to Rock & Metal music, watching live streams and playing video games.

 ### 💻 Professional Skills